Iwaslazkis/stag-escapades/src/svelte/scenes.md

 But not to worry!
 I can send you some pieces to build a bridge

 #Encouraging
-You will have to work together to build that bridge as fast as you can
+You will have to work together to build that bridge as fast as you can!

-#Activity PositiveSocial
+#ACTIVITY: PositiveSocial

-#PUZZLE: 2

 #Happy
 Good work!
-Now let's head inside and repair Puzloonie
+Now let's head inside and repair Puzzloonie

 #Happy
 Oh there's a sign on the door